ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 equilibrium state.

-Now that we have a mathematical condition for rolling, _i.e._ Eq. $\eqref{roll_condition}$, there is a lot we can learn about the angular momentum.
+Now that we have a mathematical condition for rolling, _i.e._ Eq. $\eqref{roll_condition}$, there is a lot we can learn about the angular velocity.
 According to our coordinate system in Figure 4, the RHS of Eq. $\eqref{roll_condition}$ is strictly in the $+x-$direction.
 That means the LHS must also be strictly in the $+x-$direction.
 Expanding the cross product on the LHS yields: